UnrealMultiple/TShockPlugin/DisableMonsLoot/README.en.md

-# DisablemonsLoot Monster drop
+# DisableMonsLoot prohibits monsters from falling.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Yu Xue
+- Author: feather science
 - - 出处: [github](https://gitee.com/Crafty/bean-points)
-- Magic reform <Monster does not drop money plug -in> The original intention of development is to cooperate with random drops to open up wasteland
+- Magic change's "Monster Can't Lose Money Plug-in" was originally developed to cooperate with random falling items for land reclamation.
-- This plug -in cleans up the current progress through the monster death incident,
+- This plug-in cleans up the items in the current progress through the monster death event.
-- If you defeat [Monster ID], any monster will automatically close [Cleaning function]
+- If you defeat any monster in 【 Monster ID 】, you will automatically turn off 【 Cleaning Function 】.
-- If [Whether to kill] is turned on, you need to defeat [Monster ID] all monsters will automatically close
+- If 【 Kill All 】 is turned on, all monsters will be automatically turned off only after defeating 【 Monster ID 】.
-- Enter/kdm reset to turn on all [cleaning up] switches to restore the server
+- Enter /kdm reset to turn on all the 【 Clean 】 switches, so as to restore when resetting the server.

 ## Update log
 ```